ArnaudPannatier/PCSC2017_Group8/README.md

 make
 ```

+The google test API is downloaded during the build by CMake.
+If it does not work, please redo the cmake command.

 ### Clion

 2. Ensure that you have [Clion](https://www.jetbrains.com/clion/) installed (tested on clion version 2017.2 on ubuntu and MacOSX)